GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 When a user temporarily switches to a tab where the side panel is not enabled, the side panel will be hidden.
 It will automatically show again when the user switches to a tab where it was previously open.

-When the user navigates to a site where the side panel is not enabled, the side panel will close and the extension will not show in the side panel drop-down menu.
+When the user navigates to a site where the side panel is not enabled, the side panel will close, and the extension will not show in the side panel drop-down menu.

 For a complete example, see the [Tab-specific side panel][sample-sp-google] sample.

-### Enable the action icon to open the side panel {: #open-action-icon }
+### Open the side panel on action click {: #open-action-icon }

 Developers can allow users to open the side panel when they click on the action toolbar icon with [`sidePanel.setPanelBehavior()`][sidepanel-set-behavior].
 First, declare the `"action"` key in the manifest: